 Calcium levels are usually measured as well.
 A urine specimen collected over a 24-hour period is analyzed for the amount and types of protein in it.
 Bence Jones proteins are found in the urine of half of the people who have multiple myeloma.

-In addition, other blood tests are useful in determining the overall outlook for the person.
+In addition, other blood tests are useful in determining how advanced multiple myeloma is (staging).
 Higher levels of beta2-microglobulin and lower levels of albumin in the person's blood when the disease is diagnosed usually indicate the likelihood of a shortened survival and are likely to affect treatment decisions.

 Treatment and Prognosis